mathemage/FUP-programming-exam/exam_1/3_queue_using_two_stacks/README.md

 type Stack v = [v]
 ```

-Implement stack functions (with the type signatures below)
+Implement stack operations with the type signatures below...

 * **push** that adds a new element to a stack: